TENANTS PRIVACY NOTICE

 4. If you fail to provide personal information

 If you fail to provide information when requested, which is necessary for us to consider your application, we will not be able to process your application successfully.
-For example, if we require a credit check or references for this tenancy and you fail to provide us with relevant details, we will not be able to take your application further.
+For example, if we require a credit check or references for this tenancy and you fail to provide us with relevant details.
+Sharing your Information

-We may share limited personal data with our contractors who are carrying out services on our behalf including but not restricted to:
+We may share limited personal data with our contractors who are carrying out services on our behalf including but not limited to:

-- with our professional and legal advisors for the purposes of taking advice.
+- Seek advice from our professional and legal advisors for the purposes of taking advice.